asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 tags: ['pair programming', 'extreme programming']
 ---

 In my [previous post]({{ site.baseurl }}{% post_url 2017-11-30-misconceptions-of-pair-programming %}) I discussed some misconceptions of pair programming.
-When trying to encourage skeptical development organizations to try pair programming its not only important to dispel the misconceptions, but be able to articulate its benefits as well.
-Pair programming avoids many traditional software project issues that managers have typically had to address.
+When trying to encourage skeptical development organizations to try pair programming its not only important to dispel its misconceptions, but be able to articulate its benefits as well.
+Teams who practice pair programming avoid many traditional software project issues.
 It is because of this, and its many other benefits, that I consider pair programming an essential practice for modern agile development teams.

 ## A Social Activity